sweet-js/sweet-core/doc/main/sweet.md

 // }
 ```

-Keep in mind that redefining the builtin operators needs to be done with care.
+Keep in mind that redefining the built-in operators needs to be done with care.
 While it's tempting to fix some of the *wat* implicit conversions of `==`/`+`/`-` and company, this could lead to hard to understand code.
 It should be used sparingly if at all.
 With great power...

 ## Operator Precedence

-The following charts note the precedence and associativity of the builtin operators.
+The following charts note the precedence and associativity of the built-in operators.
 A higher precedence number means the operator binds more tightly.

 ### Unary Operators